1. Home

 Travel abroad

-Depending on where you’re traveling to, you can also claim for vet fees when you take your pet on holiday with you abroad.
+Depending on where you’re travelling to, you can also claim for vet fees when you take your pet on holiday with you abroad.

 Holiday cancellation

-Pet insurance could allow you to claim for travel and accommodation expenses if you have to cancel/cut short your holiday should your pet require lifesaving/emergency treatment.
+Pet insurance could allow you to claim for travel and accommodation expenses if you have to cancel or cut your holiday should your pet require lifesaving/emergency treatment.

 Pet insurance usually doesn't cover: